 Coventry Farm Vineyard

-While not an official name, in 2017 we broke ground on a new Unionville-managed vineyard site located within Coventry Farm Park in Princeton, New Jersey.
+In 2017 we broke ground on a new Unionville-managed vineyard site located within Coventry Farm Park in Princeton, New Jersey.
 The site is absolutely beautiful with steep southern sloping and red shale silt-loam soils (just like our Home Vineyard site).
 With an acre-and-a-half of Chardonnay planted in 2017 and plans for larger plantings in the next few years, we are excited to welcome Coventry Farm into our esteemed family of vineyards and soon our esteemed family of wines.
 The vineyard is visible from Great Road, across from Princeton Day School.

 Mountain Road Vineyard